-Category Field Explanation Configuration and Deployment Web Application Host Specify the IP address or host name of the host on which the SESM portal applications will run.CallThis value must be a real IP address.
+Category Field Explanation Configuration and Deployment Web Application Host Specify the IP address or host name of the host on which the SESM portal applications will run.
+For Demo mode, you can use the value localhost.
+Caution For LDAP and RADIUS modes, this value must be a real IP address.
 You cannot use the values localhost or 127.0.0.1.
-Web Application Port Number Specify the port on which the container (the J2EE web server) for the SESM porta applications will listen for HTTP requests from subscribers.
+Web Application Port Number Specify the port on which the container (the J2EE web server) for the SESM portal applications will listen for HTTP requests from subscribers.
 The installation program updates the application startup scripts for NWSP, WAP, and PDA to use this value.
 If you want to run these applications simultaneously, you must edit the start scripts to ensure that each application uses a different port.
 The displayed default value is port 8080.
-TipEach web server running on the same machine must listen on its own unique port.
-If another web server or another instance of the SESM porta application is listening on 8080, change this value.
-The application startup script uses the application port number to derive two othe port numbers: • A secure socket listener (SSL) port is derived as follows: application port - 80 + 443 When the application port is 8080, the SSL port is: 8080 - 80 + 443 = 8443 • A management console port is derived as follows: application port + 100 When the application port is 8080, the management port is: 8080 + 100 = 8180 SSG Deployment Option Check this option if you are deploying SESM for a solution that uses the SSG.
+Each web server running on the same machine must listen on its own unique port.
+If another web server or another instance of the SESM portal application is listening on 8080, change this value.
+The application startup script uses the application port number to derive two other port numbers: • A secure socket listener (SSL) port is derived as follows: application port - 80 + 443 When the application port is 8080, the SSL port is: 8080 - 80 + 443 = 8443 A management console port is derived as follows: application port + 100 When the application port is 8080, the management port is: 8080 + 100 = 8180 SSG Deployment Option Check this option if you are deploying SESM for a solution that uses the SSG.
 When you choose this option, the installation program configures the SESM components to work with one or more SSGs.
 Uncheck this option if you are deploying SESM for a self care solution that does not require an SSG component.
 In this case, the installation program does not prompt for any SSG information.
 The self care solutions require LDAP evaluation or LDAP license installations.

-Note If you are installing SESM in Demo mode, you are finished with the installation.
+Note If you are ins talling SESM in De mo mode, you are finished with the installation.

-Category Field Explanation SSG o Use the show run command on the SSG host SSG port number Specify the port that SSG uses to listen for RADIUS requests from an SESM application.
-This value must match the value that was configured on the SSG host with the following command: ssg radius-helper authenticationPort Default: 1812. device to determine how SSG is configured.
+Categ ory Field Explanation SSG o Use the show run command on the SSG host device to SSG port number Specify the port that SSG uses to listen for RADIUS requests from an SESM application.
+This value must match the value that was configured on the SSG host with the following command: ssg radius-helper authenticationPort Default: 1812. determine how SSG is configured.
 SSG shared secret Specify the shared secret used for communication between SSG and an SESM application.
-This value must match the value that was configured on the SSG host with the following command: ssg radius-helper key secret SSG port bundle size Default: cisco.Enter the number of bits that SSG uses for port bundling when the port-bundle host key feature is enabled.
-This value must match the value that was configured on the SSG host with the following command: ssg port-map lengthWe recommend using the value 4.
+This value must match the value that was configured on the SSG host with the following command: ssg radius-helper key secret Default: cisco.
+SSG port bundle size Enter the number of bits that SSG uses for port bundling when the port-bundle host key feature is enabled.
+This value must match the value that was configured on the SSG host with the following command: ssg port-map length We recommend using the value 4.
 A value of 0 indicates that the SSG is not using the port-bundle host key mechanism.
 Note The port-bundle host key feature was introduced in Cisco IOS Release 12.2(2)B. If you are using an earlier release, use a value of 0 in this field.
 Default: 0.